 One of the most fascinating things about history is how small events can change the world.
 It is, after all, typical of complex systems to be sensitive to small perturbations: it is the story of the butterfly that starts a hurricane.
 And, these perturbations may come from single persons who take a specific, often ill-fated, decision.
 Do you remember when a man named George W. Bush became obsessed with the idea of invading Iraq?

 One of those small events that changed history may have been a dinner that took place in Antioch perhaps on 50 AD at the home of Saul of Tarsus, also known as Paul the Apostle.
-It is an event described in detail in Paul's "Letter to the Galatians," normally supposed to be one of the earliest still-extant documents related to the origin of Christianity.
+It is an event described in detail in Paul's "Letter to the Galatians," normally supposed to be one of the earliest, still-extant documents related to the origin of Christianity.

-One of the members of the Jesus sect was an unusual Jew who was also a Roman citizen, something very rare at that time.
+One of the members of the Jesus sect was a Jew who was also a Roman citizen, something very rare at that time.
 He was Saul of Tarsus, who also used the romanized name of Paulus, today known as "Paul".
 He tells us that he had been persecuting the followers of Jesus but that a mystical experience or a vision ("hit by lightning on his way to Damascus") made him change his mind and become a follower of Jesus.
 He visited Shim'on bar Yona (Peter) and received a sort of initiation from him.
 Afterward, he was charged with preaching the Gospel ("the good news") to the Gentiles.

 And there we go: the origin of the split between Christianity and Judaism that affected so much the history of the world may have originated at a dinner table in Antioch, a little less than 2000 years ago.